 Police officers hold at least a high school diploma, and have received police academy training.
 Most training programs have age and fitness requirements that are specific to local, state or federal law enforcement agencies.
 Learn more about the training requirements for becoming a police officer and about career opportunities in this field.

-Police officers are individuals tasked with the responsibility of enforcing laws.
-Individuals interested in law enforcement careers must fulfill a minimum amount of education and training, including the completion of a police academy program.
+Police officers are professionals tasked with the responsibility of enforcing laws.
+Individuals interested in law enforcement careers must fulfill minimum education and training requirements including completion of a police academy program.

 |Other Requirements||Police academy training|

 |Projected Job Growth (2014-2024)*||4% (police and detectives)|

 |Median Salary (2015)*||$58,320 (police and sheriff's patrol officers)|

 Find schools that offer these popular programs

 - Corrections Admin